carriemacfarlane/carriewritesdocs/blog/2024-10-24-whyresearch.md

 My colleague asked out of curiosity how I’d developed the checklist.
 I used many sources, but the backbone of the checklist came directly from a post-it I had affixed to one of the pages of Krista Van Laan’s book.
 Van Laan said that the best documentation is accurate, complete, error-free, and usable.
 I had recorded those priorities on a post-it, and I adopted them as the 4 main goals of the checklist.

 *The Insider's Guide to Technical Writing* made me feel so excited to become a tech writer!
+And now it's helped me create a checklist that an experienced colleague is willing to adopt.
 It’s fun to reminisce about that time of exploration, and it’s rewarding to see the results of my research.

 ### What I’m Working On